shbhimsa-hub/flask-app/README.md

 ## ☁️ **Deployment to AWS**

 > You must have **AWS CLI + Terraform installed** and an AWS account.
+> ECS deployment pulls your app image from docker hub.
+> Before deploying, make sure you are logged into Docker Hub — the ECS task will pull the image from there.

+### **login to docker hub**
+docker login

 ### **1. Set AWS Credentials**